 - Sexual dysfunction

 If you or a loved one have experienced an injury to your spinal cord, or suspect that a spinal cord injury may have occurred, please seek medical assistance immediately.
 It is important to understand that spinal cord injury victims should never be moved soon after they experience an injury.
-EMS should transport a suspected spinal cord injury victim to the hospital, and a trained physician should be the one to make a determination of a spinal cord injury diagnosis and treatment plans.
+EMS should transport a suspected spinal cord injury victim to the hospital, and a trained physician should be the one to make a determination of a spine injury diagnosis and treatment plans.

 Re-hospitalization Due to a Spinal Cord Injury

 According to the NSCISC, around 30% of all people who sustained a spinal cord injury were re-hospitalized one or more times in any given year following their injury (data accumulated since 2015).
 The length of these stays averaged approximately 18 days.
 In most cases, the re-hospitalization did not have to do directly with their spinal cord, though the spinal cord injury indirectly caused the following to occur: